The Case for Choice

-Charter school boards are ultimately responsible for operating their own schools.
+Charter public school boards are ultimately responsible for operating their own schools.
 They hire either a management company or contract with their own staff members to ensure adequate instruction and services to students.

 Authorizers sift through charter school applications to choose the programs with the greatest likelihood of success.
 They then hold those programs accountable for delivering promised results, and close them if they fail to perform.
 There is an arms-length, contractual relationship between Michigan authorizers and the schools they oversee.

-Charter school boards in Michigan are, by law, non-profit public agencies, as are their authorizers.
-The only entities able to earn a profit from the operation of charter schools are their management companies, and a growing number of them are being organized as non-profit entities as well.
+Charter public school boards in Michigan are, by law, non-profit public agencies, as are their authorizers.
+The only entities able to earn a profit from the operation of charter public schools are their management companies, and a growing number of them are being organized as non-profit entities as well.

 Charter School Results

-For the past 25 years, Michigan’s charter school authorizers have played a pivotal role in implementing a groundbreaking new state strategy in K–12 public education.
-The introduction of charter schools represents an entirely new, market-based approach to public education that is working to positively impact students and families across the state.
+For the past 25 years, Michigan’s charter public school authorizers have played a pivotal role in implementing a groundbreaking new state strategy in K–12 public education.
+The introduction of charter public schools represents an entirely new, market-based approach to public education that is working to positively impact students and families across the state.